LordBoos/discord_game/info.md

 From now on, you can get status of every user on the same server the bot is in.
 For every user you want the sensor for, specify his username (including #XXXX) in the members section of yaml configuration.

+Thanks to @descention https://github.com/descention as an original author of this component which I've update for current Discord API and Home Assistant and integrated it with HACS.